Colm Murphy: Dissident republican activity

 On 21 January 2005, Murphy's conviction was overturned and a new trial ordered, due to the invasion of Murphy's presumption of innocence, and alteration of Gardaí interview notes and evidence presented by two officers.
 A week later, Murphy's legal case against the BBC was resolved, with the BBC issuing a statement that Murphy "was fully entitled to maintain his innocence of the charges against him and to test the evidence against him at his trial".

 On 23 October 2006, two Gardaí officers were found not guilty of perjuring themselves during Murphy's trial.
-On 23 May 2007, it was announced that Murphy is suffering from short-term memory loss resulting from a car accident in 1988.
+On 23 May 2007, it was announced that Murphy was suffering from short-term memory loss resulting from a car accident in 1988.
 His lawyers attempted to prevent a retrial taking place, on the grounds that his condition interfered with his right to a fair hearing.
 The Court of Criminal Appeal was scheduled to hear his case again in October 2008.
 Following a retrial held in January 2010, Murphy was acquitted on 24 February 2010.

 In 2009, Murphy was one of four men found by a civil court to be liable for the Omagh bombing in a case taken by relatives of the victims.
 On 7 July 2011, in Belfast High Court, Lord Justice Malachy Higgins directed a retrial of the civil claims against Murphy.
 He questioned evidence surrounding emails from US undercover agent David Rupert while overturning the judgment on Murphy.
 The paucity of the email evidence, the lack of consistency in the emails or at least ambiguity, the possibility of initials referring to someone other than Murphy and the fact that they refer on occasions to double hearsay considerably weakened the emails as evidence, he said.
 Following a civil retrial, on 20 March 2013, Murphy and Seamus Daly were found liable for involvement in the bombing.

+Death

+Murphy died of degenerative lung disease on 18 April 2023, at the age of 70.